 By Nutritionist Blogger Jeni Tackett, RD, LD

-School has started for many Quad-City children, and life will soon be busier for families with sports practice, marching band, church events and more.
+Back-to-school time means life is getting busier for families with sports practice, marching band, church events and more.

 You may have all the intentions of eating healthy this school year, but then you come home after a long day of work to find your refrigerator and pantry void of food, with hungry kids waiting for dinner.